GetPageSpeed/nginx-extras-docs/docs/modules/graphite.md

 ---

 title: "An NGINX module for collecting stats into Graphite"
 description: "RPM package nginx-module-graphite.
-NGINX module for collecting location stats into Graphite. "
+NGINX module for collecting location stats into Graphite."

 ---